FilConscious/cleanAIF/README.md

 2.  **Episodic policy-as-plan agent**

-    This is the agent implemented by <cite:&Heins2022>.
+    This is the agent implemented by (Heins et al. 2022).
 The key features/aspects are:

     -   the environment is episodic, i.e., it resets after a maximum number $T$ of time steps (truncation point) by bringing the agent back to a fixed (or random), initial state